Tanker Ships and Their Types: Everything You Need to Know

 Digitalization and Smart Shipping

-The digitalization of the tanker ship industry, often referred to as "smart shipping," is transforming how these vessels are operated and managed.
+The digitalization of the tanker ship industry, often referred to as "smart shipping," is transforming how these ships are operated and managed.
 Key advancements include:

 Future Technologies